AVuPhan/CISC230/README.md

-- 👋 Hi, I’m @AVuPhan but you can call me Mr. Phan
+- 👋 Hello my name is Andy Phan
-- 👀 I have my old projects posted on here
-- 🌱 I’m currently enrolled in school studying CS
+- 🌱 I’m currently enrolled in school studying CS at the University of St. Thomas
-- 📫 You can contact me by putting your msg in a bottle and throwing it in the sea
+- 👀 I have my old projects posted on here.
+Please feel free to look at my work